esaruoho/paketti-manual/Experimental.md

 # Effect Command CheatSheet

-**Source:** `PakettiPatternEditorCheatSheet.lua` | **Features:** 4
+**Source:** `PakettiPatternEditorCheatSheet.lua` | **Features:** 5

-Visual reference guides for Renoise effect commands with searchable database and quick reference. **Works in both Pattern Editor and Phrase Editor** - automatically detects which editor is active and applies effects to the appropriate context.
+Visual reference guides for Renoise effect commands with searchable database and quick reference. **Works in both Pattern Editor and Phrase Editor** - automatically detects which editor is active and applies effects to the appropriate context. **Now includes Sample FX mode** for writing effects directly to note column sample effect sub-columns.

 ## Effect Command CheatSheet